Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Application

 \subsection{Identifying potential EV charging points}

-We used GPS records of 189 light-duty trucks at the mining site over one year.
+We used GPS data from 189 light-duty trucks at a mining site over one year.
 Their GPS data records include coordinates (i.e., longitude and latitude) and speed at each time step.
-We then grid-divided the entire mining site into 100-meter $\times$ 100 100-meter square regions and counted the stop frequency in each square.
+We then grid-divided the entire mining site into 100-meter $\times$ 100-meter square regions and counted the stop frequency in each square.
 We assumed that a truck stops if it moves less than 50 meters within a square region for at least five minutes.
-Comparing the number of stop frequencies in each square, we identified eight EV charging points with the highest number of stops throughout the year.
+By comparing the number of stop frequencies per square, we identified eight EV charging points with the highest annual stop frequency.
 Fig. \ref{eight_charging_zones} shows eight EV charging points identified, and the dashed gray lines indicate the roads connecting them.
 Fig. \ref{stopping_time} shows the total stopping time of the entire fleet ($\times$ 1,000 hours), including both short parking durations ($<$ 4 hours) and long parking durations ($\geq$ 4 hours), along with the annual number of trucks stopping at each zone.
 The detailed statistics of eight charging zones are listed in Table \ref{tab:traffic_stops} in Appendix \ref{charging_points}.
-The zone 1 (roadhouse) and zone 4 (equipment maintenance) have a large part of long duration time greater than 4 hours, which means that most of the overnight parking happens at zones 1 and 4.
+Zones 1 (roadhouse) and 4 (equipment maintenance) account for a large share of long-duration time greater than 4 hours, indicating that most overnight parking occurs in zones 1 and 4.